 WHY IS A PICC USED?

-A PICC is used when a baby needs IV fluids or medicine over a long period of time.
+A PICC is used when a baby needs IV (intravenous) fluids or medicines over a long period of time.
 Regular IVs only last 1 to 3 days and need to be replaced.
 A PICC can stay in for 2 to 3 weeks or longer.

-PICCs are often used in premature babies who cannot feed because of bowel problems or who need IV medicines for a long time.
+PICCs are often used in premature babies who cannot be fed because of bowel problems or who need IV medicines for a long time.

 HOW IS A PICC PLACED?